 I've had this vague feeling ever since I started in the middle school that I'm just not serving my population well on the research side of things.
 I've tried putting my finger on it in the past but the unease has been growing.
 It started with being dissatisfied with nonfiction and that we're not doing … Continue reading Trust me I’m a …

 Does Activism require Power?

 One of my most popular blog posts was "Advocacy is not enough we need power" and I still stand by that.
 Ironically enough in my new role I am teacher librarian slash Edtech integrator, and I like to joke with my colleagues who need anything from data to access to fixing an issue to equipment … Continue reading Does Activism require Power?

 Facts getting in the way of a good story

 It's been a while - quite a stressful last few weeks of term - make that a stressful first half of the year.
 And now the last day of the vacation.
 Here's a somewhat lighter post on two movies we saw that I'd like to comment on.
 The first was Bohemian Rhapsody.
 The whole family … Continue reading Facts getting in the way of a good story

 Lest I be accused of being too negative on the information literacy side of things I wanted to post something positive.
 A while back I was listening to an interesting enough book, (Gup, 2014) but the most fascinating part, and what sent me back to the eBook version was the part where the author explained … Continue reading What research looks like

 I'd love a dollar for every time as a TL I'm asked to teach students "how to search" or "search terms" or "searching.
 Once upon a time I complied.
 I've become a bit more bolshie in my old age.
 I now try to engage.
-Engage in a conversation as to what exactly the teaching and learning aim is behind the request.
-You see, we don’t … Continue reading Are we teaching dogs to chase cars?
+Engage in a conversation as to what exactly the teaching and … Continue reading Are we teaching dogs to chase cars?